 I often find that people take the term ‘shared parenting’ to mean that the care of the children is shared equally.
-This is not always the case and is obviously quite difficult with a seven-day week, thus producing a problem for any child to be completely ‘split down the middle’.
+This is not always the case and is obviously quite difficult with a seven-day week, without any child being completely ‘split down the middle’.

-I find that shared care or shared parenting means different things to different people and of course every family is different and unique and is treated by the court as such.
-It is always the case that each family is treated having regard to their own circumstances and arrangements which suit one family may not necessarily suit another.
+Shared care or shared parenting mean different things to different people and of course every family is different and unique and is treated by the court as such.
+It is always the case that each family is treated having regard to their own circumstances.
+Arrangements which suit one family may not necessarily suit another.

-Therefore, there may on occasion still be a ‘shared care’ arrangement but the children may spend say five days with one parent and two with the other or four and three etc.
+Therefore, there may on occasion still be a ‘shared care’ arrangement but the children may spend say five days with one parent and two with the other.

 The point behind the term shared parenting is to emphasise to the parents that they share the care of their children.

 When I first started working in family law more than 20 years ago it was much more common for the children to be treated as living with one parent and having ‘contact’ with the other and at that time in my experience the amount of contact offered to the parent who did not live with the children was a relatively small amount.

 This often led to a situation where one parent felt that this provided them with more ‘rights’ or even entitlement to the children than the other and was often the source of friction and contention.
 This is the reason for the court now wanting to promote words such as sharing and equality to reaffirm with both parents that both parents are indeed seen as equal in the eyes of the law.

 There are no hard and fast rules as to the amount of time a child should spend with each parent and one parent should not feel that they have any less entitlement to spend time with their children than the other.